-The special case of rural and regional areas
+The special case of rural and provincial New Zealand

-Finally, it is important to acknowledge another aspect of the impact of globalisation and the rise of metropolitan centres.
-This is the relative shift of population internally in many countries, including New Zealand, as metropolitan and urban centres grow at the expense of more rural and regional areas.
+Finally, and for this audience it is particularly important to acknowledge another aspect of the impact of globalisation and the rise of metropolitan centres.
+This is the relative shift of population internally in many countries, including New Zealand, as metropolitan and urban centres grow at the expense of more rural and provincial areas.

 Associated with this are significant divergences in other socio-economic factors such as income per capita and unemployment.
-To provide a brief overview of what is happening in the Bay of Plenty (and which will be addressed in much more detail and with more authority by demographer Professor Natalie Jackson in her presentation) the following table, based on the 2006 Census, shows the expected per annum rate of population change over the period 2006-2031 (using the medium projection), and the median per capita annual income for local authorities within the Bay of Plenty region (including South Waikato as a member of the BoP mayoral forum):
+To provide a brief overview of what is happening I have selected two regions, the Bay of Plenty and Waikato.
+The following tables, based on the 2006 Census, show the expected per annum rate of population change over the period 2006-2031 (using the medium projection), and the median per capita annual income for local authorities within the two regions:

+Bay of Plenty

 Local authority Annual percentage change in population 2006-2031 Median income for people aged 15 years and over, 2006 Census

 Kawerau -1.1% \$17,200

 Opotiki -0.8% \$17,400

 Rotorua +0.1% \$23,900

 Tauranga +1.4% \$23,200

-South Waikato -0.9% \$20,900

 Western Bay of Plenty +0.9% \$22,600

 Whakatane -0.1% \$21,700

 New Zealand +0.9% \$24,400